-This ancient Chinese form of exercise, as well as the highest of all martial arts done non-aggressively, is the perfect practice for the singers, actors or musicians, since it embodies the important sensory-motor skill of active listening with your entire body while remaining relaxed at all times.
-This dynamic relaxation must be acquired by the virtuosic singer (or actor or musician) in order to master performing for live audiences.
+This ancient Chinese form of exercise, as well as the highest of all martial arts done non-aggressively, is the perfect embodiment practice for the singers, actors or musicians since it incorporates all the most important sensory-motor skills of active listening with your entire body while remaining dynamically relaxed at all times.
+This dynamic relaxation must be acquired by the virtuosic singer (or actor or musician) in order to master performing for the live audience without dependng on a microphone for resonance.

 The movements of Tai Chi are slow, precise, relaxed and ongoing with no stops or breaks from beginning to end of the form.
-David teaches the first third of the Tai Chi form to singers which embodies all of the core principles of Tai Chi (Supreme Ultimate).
+David teaches the first third of the Tai Chi form to singers which embodies all of the core principles of Tai Chi (Supreme Ultimate) which teaches the core principles that a singer must acquire. for developing virtuosity and presence.

-In Tai Chi, because it is always done in complete dynamic relaxation, the intrinsic muscles are being exercised and developed in a unitary way, the same set of muscles that I call the ‘singer’s muscles’, also known as the emotional muscles.
+In Tai Chi, because it is always done in complete dynamic relaxation, the intrinsic muscles are being exercised fully and developed in a unitary way, the same set of muscles that I call the ‘singer’s muscles’, also known as the respiratory muscles.

-These emotional, initiatory muscles must be in a state of compete relaxation and elasticity in order to sing in your unique voice that Universe provided you with and that is like on one else’s voice.
+These emotional, initiatory muscles must be in a state of complete dynamic relaxation, fully unified, and elastic in order to sing in your unique voice that Universe provided you with and that is like on one else’s voice.

 Chinese Yin-Yang symbol: is a Chinese philosophical concept that describes how so called opposites or contrary forces may actually be complementary, interconnected, and interdependent in the natural world, and how they may give rise to each other as they interrelate to one another.